Rutgers Scarlet Knights: Athletic heritage

 Rutgers remained independent until 1991 when it joined the Big East Conference for football.
 All sports programs at Rutgers subsequently became affiliated with the Big East in 1995.
 On July 1, 2014, Rutgers became a member of the Big Ten athletic conference, after paying an $11.5 million exit fee to the American Athletic Conference (which formed as a result of the splitting of the Big East Conference).

 While in the Big East, the Scarlet Knights won four conference tournament titles: men's soccer (1997), baseball (2000, 2007), and women's basketball (2007).
 Several other teams have won regular season titles, but failed to win the conference's championship tournament.
 Recently, the Rutgers Scarlet Knights football team has achieved success on the gridiron after several years of losing seasons.
 They were invited to the Insight Bowl on December 27, 2005, but lost 45 to 40 against Arizona State.
 This was Rutgers' first bowl appearance since a December 16, 1978, loss against Arizona State.
 The score of the game was 34 to 18 at the Garden State Bowl against ASU (which was the first bowl game in which Rutgers was a participant).
 In 2006, the Scarlet Knights were invited to the inaugural Texas Bowl, in Houston, Texas, in which they defeated the Kansas State Wildcats 37 to 10.
 On January 5, 2008, Rutgers faced Ball State in the International Bowl held in Toronto, making it their third straight bowl game for the first time in the program's history.
 They won the game 52–30.
 Following the 2008 regular season, Rutgers was invited to the Papajohns.com Bowl, where on December 29, 2008, they defeated the North Carolina State University Wolfpack by a score of 29 to 23 for their third straight bowl win.
 On December 19, 2009, the Scarlet Knights won their fourth straight bowl game by defeating the University of Central Florida 45–28 in the St. Petersburg Bowl.
 On December 20, 2011, Rutgers faced Iowa State in the Pinstripe Bowl and beat them 27 to 13.
 On December 28, 2013, the Rutgers Scarlet Knights faced the Notre Dame Fighting Irish in the New Era Pinstripe Bowl, which they lost 16 to 29.
 On December 26, 2014, Rutgers played in the Quick Lane Bowl vs the North Carolina Tar Heels in a 40–21 victory.
-Their most recent bowl game was on December 31, 2021 as the Scarlet Knights lost to Wake Forest 38-10 in the Taxslayer Gator Bowl.
+On December 31, 2021, The Scarlet Knights lost to Wake Forest 38–10 in the Taxslayer Gator Bowl.
+On December 28, 2023, Rutgers played in their most recent bowl game, winning against the Miami Hurricanes in the 13th Bad Boy Mowers Pinstripe bowl, Final Score being 31-24.